First Appearance Court in Tampa

 - Any emergency criminal matter that is not assigned to another division.

-Other administrative orders deal with other aspects of the criminal justice division procedures which help the clerk determine which division should be assigned in a particular case.
+The administrative orders deal with all aspects of the criminal justice division procedures including how the clerk determines which division should be assigned in a particular case.
 These administrative rules vary from jurisdiction to jurisdiction.

 The “no bond” procedures after an arrest in Pinellas County, Polk County, Pasco County, and Hernando County may vary slightly.
 Additionally, different judges have different procedures for hearing emergency bond motions.